sigstore/fulcio/docs/oid-info.md

 - MAY include claim to support: `Build Config Digest`
 - MAY include claim to support: `Build Trigger`
 - MAY include claim to support: `Run Invocation URI`
+- MAY include claim to support: `Source Repository Visibility At Signing`

 ## Terminology